 Fish and Wildlife Habitat Buffer.
 Based on the information provided by the habitat management plan, buffers consisting of undisturbed natural vegetation shall be required to ensure retention of endangered and threatened fish and wildlife habitat areas.
 Buffers for fish habitat and water bodies are established by SMP Appendix 2: Table 2-4: Water Body Buffers below.
 For all other wildlife buffers, the width of the buffers shall be determined on a case-by-case evaluation by the Shoreline Administrator.

 Buffers on Water Bodies.
-A buffer, consisting of undisturbed natural vegetation, shall be required along all shorelines of the state, as classified by the DNR water typing classification system (WAC 222-16-030).
+A buffer, consisting of undisturbed natural vegetation, shall be required along all water bodies, as classified by the DNR water typing classification system (WAC 222-16-030).
 The buffer shall extend landward from the OHWM of the water body.
 The buffer widths are listed in SMP Appendix 2: Table 2-4: Water Body Buffers below.

 SMP Appendix 2: Table A2-4: Water Body Buffers